thomasWeise/docker-texlive-full/README.md

 [![Docker Stars](http://img.shields.io/docker/stars/thomasweise/docker-texlive-full.svg)](http://hub.docker.com/r/thomasweise/docker-texlive-full/)

 This is a Docker image containing a [`TeX Live`](http://en.wikipedia.org/wiki/TeX_Live) installation with many required packages and several fonts.
+The goal is to provide a full `Tex Live` installation with all tools and fonts required to do stuff.
 We do not use `texlive-full`, but try to emulate it in order to save some space.
-The goal is to provide a base image for my other LaTeX-related containers.
 Regarding the fonts, we have, e.g., the several pre-installed open Chinese fonts.

+Unfortunately, all in all, this makes the container rather big and not very suitable as base image for my other LaTeX-related containers, such as [docker-pandoc](http://www.github.com/thomasWeise/docker-pandoc).
+Thus, we now also have a smaller `Tex Live` installation with fewer fonts and utils, namely [docker-texlive-thin](http://www.github.com/thomasWeise/docker-texlive-thin).

 ## 1. Building and Components